FrodeHus/react-spa-keycloak/README.md

 Simple example of how to use MSAL with React to authenticate using Keycloak

-Run `docker-compose up`-d`to start Keycloak with a`demo` realm already created.

-Login with `admin/admin` at http://localhost:8080/admin

 ## Dev environment

 Because MSAL requires a HTTPS endpoint, it will not accept authenticating with Keyclock on regular HTTP.